cosminadrianpopescu/azul/README.md

 Edits the current configuration in the currently selected pane (embedded or floating)

+#### AzulUndo

+Reopens the last tab, float or split closed

+#### AzulToggleFullscreen

+Toggles the currently selected floating pane full screen, or if the pane is already full screen, it will toggle it to the original state

 ## Configuration

 Azul can be configured in several ways.
 For